nastasha-w/halomap/README.md

 # halomap
 Two small functions for attributing pixels in a 2D-projection to spheres in the 3D projected space.
-This is a small bit of C+OpenMP code I wrote during my PhD, in 2021.
+This is a small bit of C+OpenMP code I wrote during my PhD.

 ## what is does
 The basic idea was to connect pixels in (2D) column density